Where and When to Empty an RV Composting Toilet

 How an RV Composting Toilet Works

 The humanure (solids) and organic matter are mixed with an agitator or layered as needed after each use.
-Your bin should look like a bucket of dirt with no foul odors.
-A compost toilet is easy to empty, environmentally friendly, doesn't use water, and can even be portable!
+Your solids bin should look like a bucket of dirt with no foul odors.
+It’s easy to empty, environmentally friendly, and doesn't use water!

-Now that you know the basics of how a compost toilet works, let's talk about where and when to empty an RV composting toilet.
+Now that you know the basics of how these toilet systems work, let's talk about where and when to empty an RV composting toilet.

 The Difference Between Solid Matter, Liquids, and Toilet Paper